kamlesh-nb/blinc/README.md

 # Blinc

 A Framework for building Functional Web UI based on ELM like program pattern using Declarative API. **Blinc** can be used to develop single page application, a complete Composable UI that can be designed using pure javascript functions that corresponds to the predominantly used Html as well as SVG tags.
 There's no need to use any sort of markup language to define the UI.
-It is possible to define stateless as well as stateful Element using **_Blinc_**. **_Blinc_** also has an in-built basic _history API_ based router, that handles routing and can also capture URL Parameter.
+It is possible to define stateless as well as stateful Element using **_blinc_**. **_Blinc_** also has an in-built basic **_history API_** based router, that handles routing of the hosted **_Elements_** and can also capture URL Parameter.

 > Blinc uses virtual dom that facilitates the re-rendering of view in response to the state changes and thus complies to the principle; **_(state) => view_**